davosmith/moodle-uploadpdf/README.txt

 The comment/annotation data is not included in a backup/restore/copy course process (not sure how to do this for a submodule plugin).

-Deleted templates are not immediately removed from the list on the 'settings' page - JavaScript defeated me at this point

 Images generated of the PDFs are never currently deleted, I intend to add a 'cron' job to do this at some point